 How is transportation being handled to the various events?

 ATP and AUA Acopian Center are providing transportation for all of the field visits and tours during the Summit.
 This includes the full day of visits to Dilijan and Margahovit on October 21 and the afternoon field trips and tours on the afternoon of October 23.
 We will have a meeting place for the buses in Central Yerevan walkable from most hotels (details will be available soon).
-You will be responsible for transportation from your hotel to AUA and back during the Summit events at the university on October 22-23.
+You will be responsible for transportation to AUA and back during the Summit events at the university on October 22-23.

 What about meals/food during the events, are those included?

 We will have a few coffee breaks and meals scheduled during the Summit events, which are all included as part of your registration.
 During the sessions at AUA, lunch will be held at the university cafeteria which has a range of options including vegetarian meals.
 We will also have lunch during the field visits on October 21, and a dinner reception on the evening of October 22, all of which are included as part of your registration.